delete-app/delete/src/content/docs/learn/module-2-attraction/limerence-vs-love.md

 ## The Brain Chemistry

-Helen Fisher's brain scan studies showed that limerence activates the same neural pathways as cocaine addiction.
+Helen Fisher's brain scan studies showed that early romantic love activates similar neural pathways to addiction — particularly the dopamine-rich reward system.
+Her research found heightened activity in the ventral tegmental area (VTA) and caudate nucleus when people viewed photos of their romantic interests.

+*Reference: Fisher, H. E., Aron, A., & Brown, L. L. (2006).
+Romantic love: A mammalian brain system for mate choice.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 361(1476), 2173-2186.*

 The chemicals involved:

 - **Dopamine** — The "reward" chemical.
 Uncertainty triggers dopamine release (variable rewards, like slot machines)
-- **Phenylethylamine (PEA)** — Creates that euphoric, high-energy feeling
 - **Norepinephrine** — Explains the racing heart, sweaty palms, can't-sleep feeling

+*Note: Phenylethylamine (PEA) is sometimes mentioned in popular accounts of love chemistry, but its role in romantic attraction is not well-established in peer-reviewed research.*

 This cocktail creates an altered state.
-You're literally high on a person.
-And like any high, it's temporary.
+You're experiencing a powerful neurochemical response.
+And like any such state, it's temporary.

 Long-term love involves different chemicals:
 - **Oxytocin** — The "bonding" hormone, released through touch and closeness